Best AI Medical Scribes 2026: 12 Tools Compared & Reviewed

 - Prices are dropping: Competition has driven entry-level pricing below $100/month

-Detailed analysis of the leading AI scribe and medical transcription software options.
-Each tool is evaluated on accuracy, pricing, EHR integration, and specialty support.
+Detailed analysis of the 12 leading AI scribe and medical transcription tools.
+Each is evaluated on accuracy, pricing, HIPAA compliance, EHR integration, and specialty support — with pricing verified for April 2026.

 PatientNotes